Genocide of Indigenous peoples in Paraguay

 There are 17 indigenous tribes in Paraguay with the majority having their territories in the Chaco region.
 Tribes in this region include the Guaraní, Ayoreo, Toba-Maskoy, Aché and Sanapan which according to the census from 2002 number an estimated 86,000 or roughly around 2 per cent of the total population.
-These peoples have faced persecution particularly under the dictator Alfredo Strossner that some observers called a genocide.
+These peoples have faced persecution particularly under the dictator Alfredo Stroessner that some observers called a genocide.

 Repression under Alfredo Stroessner

 Between 1956 and 1989, while under the military rule of General Alfredo Stroessner, the indigenous population had more territory taken than at any other period in Paraguay's history and were subjected to systematic human rights abuses.
 In 1971, Mark Münzel, a German anthropologist accused Stroessner of attempted genocide against the indigenous peoples of Paraguay and Bartomeu Melià, a Jesuit anthropologist stated that the forced relocations of the indigenous peoples was ethnocide.
 In the early 1970s the Stroessner regime was charged by international groups of being complicit in genocide.
 However, because of the repressive actions undertaken by the state the indigenous tribes organized themselves politically and had a major role in bringing about the end of the military dictatorship and the eventual transition to democracy.
 The state financed these repressive actions with U.S. aid, which totaled $146 million from 1962 to 1975 to Paraguay.